The CFM project and iLab

 If you are a PI (Principal Investigator), you will manage your research group within iLab and give your team members access to the projects/funds you are managing.
 You and your team members will then be able to create bookings and request services using the projects/funds in iLab.

 The rollout is done in different waves (phases) over a period of around two years.
 Each wave consists of multiple core facilities.
 When one wave is completed, a new one starts implementing iLab for a new set of core facilities.
-The first core facilities will start using iLab during spring 2020.
+The first core facilities started using iLab during summer 2020.
+The rollout plan can be found in the project time plan in the documents section.

 The rollout schedule is decided based on the needs of the core facilities and their complexity.
 During the implementation of each core facility, the core facility staff will be involved in the configuration and setup together with the project team and the supplier Agilent.